canonical/kafka-k8s-operator/README.md

 ## Overview

-The Charmed Kafka K8s Operator delivers automated operations management from day 0 to day 2 on the [Apache Kafka](https://kafka.apache.org) event streaming platform.
+The Charmed Kafka K8s Operator delivers automated operations management from day 0 to day 2 on the [Apache Kafka](https://kafka.apache.org) event streaming platform deployed on top of a [Kubernetes cluster](https://kubernetes.io/).
+It is an open source, end-to-end, production ready data platform on top of cloud native technologies.

-The Kafka K8s Operator uses the latest upstream Kafka binaries released by the The Apache Software Foundation that comes with Kafka, made available using the [`ubuntu/kafka` OCI image](https://registry.hub.docker.com/r/ubuntu/kafka) distributed by Canonical.

 This operator charm comes with features such as:
 - Fault-tolerance, replication, scalability and high-availability out-of-the-box.
 - SASL/SCRAM auth for Broker-Broker and Client-Broker authenticaion enabled by default.
 - Access control management supported with user-provided ACL lists.

+The Kafka K8s Operator uses the latest upstream Kafka binaries released by the The Apache Software Foundation that comes with Kafka, made available using the [`ubuntu/kafka` OCI image](https://registry.hub.docker.com/r/ubuntu/kafka) distributed by Canonical.

 As currently Kafka requires a paired ZooKeeper deployment in production, this operator makes use of the [ZooKeeper K8s Operator](https://github.com/canonical/zookeeper-k8s-operator) for various essential functions.